Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Case Study

 \subsubsection{Complex Tasks vs. Normal Tasks}

-In general, more complex tasks — those with multiple sub-requests — tend to increase the likelihood of errors in LLMs, resulting in lower success rates compared to standard tasks, as observed across most schemes.
-However, with our proposed full framework, \texttt{GPT4o-Full}, the performance gap between complex and standard tasks narrows significantly, as shown in both the score distributions in Fig. \ref{fig:violinDaline} and the success rates in Fig. \ref{fig:barDaline}.
+In general, more complex tasks (i.e., those with multiple sub-requests) tend to increase the likelihood of errors in LLMs, resulting in lower success rates compared to standard tasks, as observed across most schemes.
+However, with {the} proposed full framework, \texttt{GPT4o-Full}, the performance gap between complex and standard tasks narrows significantly, as shown in both Fig.~\ref{fig:violinDaline} and Fig.~\ref{fig:barDaline}.
 This suggests that, with enhanced reasoning capabilities and the more effective RAG design, \texttt{GPT4o-Full} effectively identifies and addresses the sub-requests within complex tasks, similar to how it handles standard tasks.
 This enables LLMs to better manage complex tasks.